 A Paycheck

 It’s not the main reason anyone decides to work at camp, but your paycheck does matter.
 Click on the links below to see the pay rates for positions at each camp.
-Remember, at resident camp we provide your room and board!
+Remember, at sleepaway camp, we provide your room and board!

 The policies laid out below cover some of the most common questions we get asked before staff arrives and during pre-camp training.
 Some of them may seem unnecessary or silly, but our experience has taught us that this is the best way to meet the needs of our campers and fulfill our mission.